-The BA(SE) Programme aims to nurture committed practitioners for the well-being of people with special needs, particularly in areas related to education and community empowerment.
-Participants will learn about the types and assessments in respect of disabilities, as well as the broader environmental, language and social issues surrounding these people, along with participation and empowerment issues and quality of life.
-Graduates of the programme are expected to be competent practitioners in schools and community settings, who possess the knowledge, skills, and values needed to help people with special education needs.
+The BA(SE) Programme aims to nurture committed and skilled practitioners for the well-being of individuals with special needs, particularly in areas related to education and community empowerment.
+Students will learn about the types and assessments regarding disabilities, the broader environmental, language, and social concerns, as well as issues related to social inclusion, empowerment, and quality of life of individuals with special needs.
+Graduates of the programme are expected to be competent practitioners in schools and community settings, who possess knowledge, skills, and values needed to help individuals with special needs.